ILLINOIS FOOD HANDLER REQUIREMENTS

 - Class and exam duration is not specified – Average is 1 to 2 hours

-- ANSI accredited Certificate is required for all staff working in a restaurant food service facility
+- ANAB accredited Certificate is required for all staff working in a restaurant food service facility

 The course was good and easy to follow

 This is the shortest course I have attended and it’s really good.